The following are validated, self-report assessments that you can take right now and share with your therapist.

 Take the Cyber Pornography Addiction Test (CYPAT)

-The HB19 is used to determine whether sexual behaviors should be classified as hypersexual in an individual.
-The HB19 is a 19 question, self-report screen scale scored on a five-point Likert scale.
+The HBI-19 is used to determine whether sexual behaviors should be classified as hypersexual.
+The HBI-19 is a 19 question, self-report screen scale scored on a five-point Likert scale.

-Scores range from 19 to 95, 19 being the lowest likelihood of having hypersexual tendencies and 95 being the highest indicator that sexual activities are or could have a detrimental impact.
+Scores range from 19 to 95.
+19 is the lowest likelihood of having hypersexual tendencies.
+95 is the highest indicator that sexual activities are or could have a detrimental impact.

 Adverse Childhood Experiences (ACE) Questionnaire